-Stage 1: A novice learns at first to unambiguously manipulate defined context-free elements by precise rules, a procedure that Dreyfus christens 'information processing' (Dreyfus & Dreyfus, 1986, 21).
+'information processing' (Dreyfus & Dreyfus, 1986, 21).
 There is no situational awareness at this stage and therefore such rules ignore context outright.
 Novices usually cling to the handbook of rules they have been given, which thwarts flexibility to dynamic changes.

-Stage 2: An advanced beginner must now cope with real situations, which improves performance to an acceptable level.
-This real stage provides the learner with practical experience which cannot be reduced to sheer rule-following and context-free facts.
-This is the stage in which features that at first were not made explicit by the rules begin to be recognized.
-So mere handbook rules begin to appear embedded in a situation requiring more than the sheer application of them.
+Stage 2: An advanced beginner must now cope with real situations.
+Coping improves performance to an acceptable level, for the real stage provides the learner with practical experience which cannot be reduced to sheer rule-following and context-free facts.
+This is the stage in which features that at first were not explicit begin to be recognized.
+So rules begin to appear embedded in a situation requiring more than the sheer application of them.

-Stage 3: Someone exhibiting competence is able to deal with a number of both recognizable context-free and situational elements in real world embedded circumstances (Dreyfus &

-Dreyfus, 1986, 23).
+Stage 3: Someone exhibiting competence is able to deal with a number of both recognizable context-free and situational elements in real world embedded circumstances (Dreyfus & Dreyfus, 1986, 23).
 And yet, any competent performer can still regard the situation as a set of facts that can be grappled with the adoption of a hierarchical procedure of decision-making: "A competent driver, for example, is no longer merely following rules designed to enable him to operate his vehicle safely and courteously but drives with a goal in mind" (Dreyfus & Dreyfus, 1986, 24).
-Dreyfus's idea here is that proponents of problem-solving strategies (generally cognitive scientists, psychologists, AI researchers, and nowadays data theorists) can only by these means characterize competence but certainly not performance, for giving an account of the elements that need to be displayed to do something efficiently must not be conflated with the very act of displaying them in practice.
-Learning many recipes, for instance, does not immediately make one a chef, nor reading many philosophy books turns one into a philosopher.
+Dreyfus's idea here is that proponents of problem-solving strategies (generally cognitive scientists, psychologists, and AI researchers) just characterize competence but certainly not performance, for giving an account of the elements that need to be displayed to do something efficiently must not be conflated with the very act of displaying them in practice.

 Stage 4: Proficiency implies that the learner of a new skill has managed to cope with situational relevance and has consequently made conscious choices in the form of reflection upon several alternatives.
 The proficient coper has gained some perspective, which allows for certain features to appear as salient as a consequence of past interactions with similar situations.
-This involved perspective is most likely acquired when coping several times with the same situation.
+This involved perspective is acquired by means of coping several times with the same situation.
 Past interaction with a situation induces one to form for oneself an assessment of what can and cannot, and what should and should not, be carried out in certain contexts.
-But what needs to be done primarily depends on the situation at hand, so flexible coping with situational complexity is here fundamental.
+But what needs to be done depends on the situation at hand, so flexible coping with situational complexity is here fundamental.

 Stage 5: Finally, "an expert generally knows what to do based on mature and practiced understanding" (Dreyfus & Dreyfus, 1986, 30).
-Thus experts have at their disposal the ability to discriminate relevance and nonrelevance among a myriad of situations; a skill that incidentally resists explicit thematization.
+Experts have at their disposal the ability to discriminate relevance and nonrelevance among a myriad of situations; a skill that incidentally resists explicit thematization.
 For much the same reason, "we doubtless can discriminate many... situations than we have words in our vocabularies.
 Consequently, such grouped situations bear no names and, in fact, seem to defy complete verbal description.
-With expertise comes fluid performance" (Dreyfus & Dreyfus, 1986, 32).[3]
+With expertise comes fluid performance" (Dreyfus & Dreyfus, 1986, 32).4